Strategy

 You have no plan for what to say when accused.
 You stumble, contradict yourself, or go silent.
 In a game built on lying, being caught without a lie prepared is amateur hour.

-The player who talks the most and accuses the most aggressively dies on night one.
+The player who talks the most and accuses the most aggressively is targeted on night one.
 Every game.
-This is so predictable that experienced groups expect it, and the loud player is often the Sheriff bait — someone who draws the kill away from the actual Sheriff.
+This is so predictable that experienced groups expect it, and the loud player is often the Seer bait — someone who draws the night action away from the actual Seer.

-Fix: Consider killing the second most active player, or someone who is quietly building a strong case.
-Kill the player whose analysis is most dangerous to you, not the one whose volume is most annoying.
+Fix: Consider going after the second most active player, or someone who is quietly building a strong case.
+Target the player whose analysis is most dangerous to you, not the one whose volume is most annoying.

 Breaking Character After Night